Bruno Fernandes: Sponsorship

 Fernandes is sponsored by sportswear company Nike.
 He wears Nike Mercurial Vapor boots.

 Personal life

 When Fernandes moved to Italy at age 18 to join Novara, he was joined there by childhood sweetheart Ana Pinho; they married in 2015.
-The couple have a daughter named Matilde (born 30 January 2017) and a son named Gonçalo (born 6 September 2020).
+The couple have a daughter (January 2017) and a son (September 2020).
 He has tattoos on both of his arms with the number 8, in which he tributes to his birth date and to his father, who was also a footballer and wore the number 8 shirt, during his playing career, the letter F symbolising his surname and the number 23 as a tribute to his debut with the Portugal national football team, when he was aged 23.

-Fernandes is multilingual, apart from his native Portuguese, he is fluent in Spanish, English and Italian.
+Fernandes is multilingual; apart from his native Portuguese, he is fluent in Spanish, English, and Italian.
 He also speaks some French.

+Fernandes also has a brother named Ricardo who plays in the ninth tier of English football for Roffey.